Achieve Meeting Goals. Try This One Thing For Your Next Meeting.

 As Meeting Leader: Look at the meetings you have lined up for the coming week.
 What's the One Thing you want to achieve in each of those meetings?
 Change the title of the meeting to reflect that goal.

 As a Meeting Participant: For your upcoming meetings, do you know the One Thing for each meeting?
-If not, ask the organizer to clarify, and verify that your attendance is essential and be better prepared.
+If not, ask the organizer to clarify, verify that your attendance is essential, and be better prepared.

 As a Team: Don't set up a meeting without having the One Thing in the meeting title and don't accept a meeting that doesn't include it without first getting clarity on the primary goal.